hebermattos/scaling-app-rabbitmq/README.md

 RabbitMQ enables software applications to connect and scale.
 Applications can connect to each other, as components of a larger application.
 Messaging is asynchronous, decoupling applications by separating sending and receiving data.

-So, besides using for decoupling software components, RabbitMQ can be used for:
+So it can be used to:

+- Decoupling software components
 - Performing background operations
 - Performing asynchronous operation

-In this example we will show how to decouple your application, providing performance and scalability.
+In this example we will show how to decouple the application, providing performance and scalability.

 ## At the beginning...